Date First Published: 09 June 2017 – Classic Rock Radio (UK)

 A few days later and I saw a ‘first listen’ announcement compliments of National Public Radio online.
 Made a tweet about it to alert all my classic rock friends.
 From then till now I’ve been taking advantage of that kindness and giving the ‘Lindsey Buckingham_Christie McVie’ self-titled album, multiple listens.
 Is not the usual rock album I favor/review, that I am known for.
-The music here is categorized: pop rock.
-Isn’t my usual cup of tea, so therefore I am not labeling it ‘pop-rock’ as it would be meant in a derogatory fashion.
+The music here is categorized: as pop-rock.
+It isn’t my usual cup of tea, so I am not labeling it ‘pop-rock’ as it would be meant in a derogatory fashion.
 When it comes to music, we all have our thing.
-I’m more drawn to hard, heavy metal, instrumental, and progressive rock more than any other styles of rock n’ roll music.
+I’m more drawn to hard, heavy metal, instrumental, and progressive rock, more than any other styles of rock n’ roll music.
 That does not mean that I can’t acknowledge/appreciate good sounds when I hear it.
 Under the ‘pop rock’ umbrella, millions if not billions of dollars are made every year in the music industry.
 Stupid to completely ignore, at least for a journalist like myself who covers pop culture in general.

-When the follow up, Fleetwood Mac – Tusk (1979) came out, I purchased the ambitious double album initially on 8-Track.
+When the follow-up, Fleetwood Mac–Tusk (1979) came out, I purchased the ambitious double album initially on 8-Track.
 How lucky for teens today that they don’t have to deal with that shitty technology.
-In between clicks, I over time memorized every song on it.
+In between clicks, I overtime memorized every song on it.
 Of course, I had my favorite numbers (the title track Tusk_Sisters Of The Moon), but this write-up isn’t about that particular release.
 I do recommend if not already having in your rock collection, to add both Fleetwood Mac’s Rumors and Tusk.
 Avoid the old 8 tracks if possible.
 Goes without saying that the entire Fleetwood Mac album catalog is worth having.

 “Uncle G” discusses … Lindsey Buckingham_Christine McVie (self-titled album)

 Released today (June 9th), a new duet album by legendary rock musicians, Lindsey Buckingham and Christine McVie.
 Their first album together where the focus is on them, together as a real duo act.
-Both known for being in a band that sold countless of records, and whose songs the classic rock station I write for, play every day; Fleetwood Mac.
+Both are known for being in a band that sold countless records, and whose songs the classic rock station I write for, plays every day; Fleetwood Mac.
 Along for the ride on Buckingham_McVie (2017) is one of the best rhythm sections in all recorded pop-rock music.
 And also from the group Fleetwood Mac; John McVie (bass), and Mick Fleetwood (drums and percussion).
 The only other musician credited to Lindsey Buckingham_Christine McVie is Mitchell Froom (keyboards).

 Ten songs make this album, with a healthy combo of material from both featured musicians.
 Lindsey contributed five songs in which he sings lead vocals, while Christine brings along two songs she wrote herself, and then has three co-writing credits along with Mr. Buckingham.
 Christine does lead vocals on four songs, and then shares that duty along with Lindsey on what can be perhaps my favorite song on here; Too Far Gone.

-Many solid consistencies with this almost forty minute modern pop-rock masterpiece.
+Many solid consistencies with this almost forty-minute modern pop-rock masterpiece.